How It Works

 Becoming a reimbursing employer is a strategic decision.
 Doing so with 501(c) Agencies Trust helps insure our organizations are saving budget dollars.

-We’ve taken every precaution, and designed a few news ones, to protect ourselves in every way.
+We’ve taken every precaution, and designed a few news ones, to protect our organizations from risk.

 The 501(c) Agencies Trust has been providing an unemployment savings program for nonprofits longer than anyone else in the industry.
 Our program has been copied but never equaled, particularly in the area of providing safety and protection.